Updated 5th June 2018

 Users may contact us at any time to ask to see what personal data we hold about them.

-If a user believes that we have mishandled their data, they have the right to lodge a complaint with the Information Commissioner’s Office.
+We are prepared to handle objections to our processing of personal data.
+If a user is unsatisfied with our handling of an objection, they have the right to lodge a complaint with the Information Commissioner’s Office.

 All FixMyStreet emails allow users to opt out of future communications.